gfwilliams/XPhotonics_X1_Pro_CNC/README.md

 Circuit
 ---------

+**I worked out the connections for the CNC (3+4 on the DB25 connector) myself.
+Use at your own risk!
+These lasers are amazingly dangerous and you need to ensure you use the proper precautions.**

 ![Schematic](schematic.png)

 All you need to do is use the signal that was meant for the laser diode to control a relay which acts as a switch for a 'dry contact' output.

-**Note:** this was all very quickly put together with what I had on hand.
+**NOTE:** this was all very quickly put together with what I had on hand.
 An easier/better option might be [a purpose-built relay board](https://www.amazon.co.uk/Channel-Optocoupler-Isolation-Support-Trigger/dp/B07XYQQDX8/ref=sr_1_1_sspa) or
 [an optoisolator like this](https://www.amazon.co.uk/Optocoupler-Isolation-Channel-Isolated-Processors/dp/B07YHQBCZ7/ref=sr_1_1_sspa) but I haven't tested either.